Master of Science in Supply Chain Management (STEM)

 Note: To apply for this degree program, an undergrad business degrees is not required (all undergraduate majors welcome).

-The MS SCM at UT Dallas is a 36 semester credit-hour program, and a full-time student can complete it in 12 to 24 months.
+The MS Supply Chain Management at UT Dallas is a 36 semester credit-hour program, and a full-time student can complete it in 12 to 24 months.
 Our comprehensive supply chain program prepares students to be next-generation business leaders with skills and competencies necessary to perform across functions within an organization.
 Download our MS SCM brochure.

 Did you know UT Dallas is one of the six universities that have formed a partnership with the United States’ Army Logistics Management College (ALMC).